Pennsylvania Medicaid Definition

 It’s important to be aware that Pennsylvania has a 5-year Medicaid Look-Back Period.
-This is a period of 5 years in which Medicaid checks to ensure no assets were sold or given away under fair market value.
+This is 5 years immediately preceding one’s Medicaid application date in which Medicaid checks to ensure no assets were sold or given away under fair market value.
 If this rule has been violated, it is assumed it was done in order to meet Medicaid’s asset limit.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.
+Violating the look back period results in a penalty period of Medicaid ineligibility.

 Qualifying When Over the Limits

 For Pennsylvania residents, 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 3) Medicaid Planning – The majority of persons considering Medicaid are “over-income”, “over-asset”, or both, but they still cannot afford their cost of care.
 For these persons, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s estate recovery program.
 More on Medicaid Planning or connect with a Medicaid planner.

 Specific Pennsylvania Medicaid Programs

 Pennsylvania law requires that the state Medicaid program pay for nursing home care for all residents, regardless of their length of residency, if nursing home care is a medical need and they meet the program’s financial criteria.
 As such, nursing home care is an entitlement.
 However, the state also provides assistance for some residents who have both the medical and financial need for nursing home care, but wish to reside outside of a nursing home.
 These services are called Home and Community Based Services.